 The language of Form:

 Convex, concave and flat surfaces are for sculpture what the three primary colours are for painting.
-They each have their own character.
-With all the variations and combinations of these three aspects, we have an endless variety of possibilities to express ideas and feelings in form.
+They each have their own qualities.
+With all the variations and combinations of these three gestures, we have endless possibilities to express ideas and feelings in form.

-Sculpture works with the sense of touch.
-Our sense of touch through our skin gives us knowledge of the boundary between ourselves and the world, where do I end and the world begins.
-When sculpting, we constantly work on the surface, on the boundary of what is the inside of the form and on the outside, and so helps us to strengthen our own sense of boundary.
+Our skin, the organ for our sense of touch, tells us about the boundary between ourselves and the world, where do I end and the world begins.
+When sculpting, we only ever work on the surface of our forms, on the boundary of what is the inside of the form and on the outside, and so helps us to strengthen our own sense of boundary.

 It helps us to gather and focus our attention.
 Both children and adults can benefit from this in a time when we are constantly drawn out into a world full of sense impressions, it gives us time to slow down.

-Developing our inner sense of form, listening to the dialogue between the form and sculptor, develops our senses of movement and balance, through reading the forms and sensing where it is in proportion or not, where it needs adjusting till it ‘feels’ just right.
-This then can translate into developing the ability to ‘read’ social situations, and help a more healthy dialogue in social life.
+Developing our inner sense of form, listening to the dialogue between the emerging form and sculptor, develops our senses of movement and balance.
+We constantly read our work, and sense where it is in proportion or not, where it needs adjusting till it ‘feels’ just right.

 Please click here for some photos of clients work: Gallery clients work